MichaelMurithi/michaelmurithi/README.md

 Exploring technology is my life.
 Everyday is a new day to improve and learn new concepts.
 ### Currently learning:
-- Advanced React
 - Advanced Javascript Testing
 - React native
+- GraphQL
 - React + Firebase

+### Practicing
-- GraphQL
+- React with Typescript
-- Advanced PWA Concepts
+- Advanced React

 #### Want to learn with me or have some resources?

 Reach out to me [here](https://www.linkedin.com/in/michael-murithi-kariuki/) for a pair-programming session or a team project.